07 Nov '19

 Session 1: writing an assessment spec

-In his intro, Ben introduced the c/c/c studio idea and set the scene for the whole “code/creativity/culture” thing (spoiler: they’re all highly entangled).
+In his intro, we introduced the c/c/c studio idea and set the scene for the whole “code/creativity/culture” thing (spoiler: they’re all highly entangled).
 You’re now a curriculum designer for the c/c/c studio!
 Welcome aboard.

 Genius learns from nature, its own nature.
 Talent learns from art.
 Also, creativity and culture seem to be important.
 Olivia Wilde1

-Your design brief for today: in your group, create an assessment2 task which teaches a particular code concept/tool by exploring a problem/challenge facing our3 culture through a creative process/medium.
+Your design brief for today: in your group, create an assessment2 task which teaches a particular code concept/tool by exploring a problem/challenge facing our3 culture through a particular creative process/medium.

 background/motivation: a bit more background on the task, tools, problem domain, as well as any pre-requisite skills the students will need